Wetiqe/fsl-in-jupyter/readme.md

 The contents includes the benefits of doing this, how to run fsl command in jupyter notebook and how to interact with python syntax.
+## Neuroimaging in Jupyter
+This notebook contains some handy code when doing neuroimaging analysis such as using different kernels in one notebook, altlas query combined with Pandas etc.

 ## database folder